What's new(s!) ?

 You can make an application for this service via our contact form, or email email@example.com

-The Drab moved to a new venue on Wednesday 2nd January 2013 at the:
+The Drab moved to a new venue in Dover.

 This group continues to be well attended and is a mine of useful information, advice and support from and for those attending.
 This group is growing in strength and in numbers and we are very proud of its integrity.
-Our last group meeting had 30 people!
+Our group meetings regularly have around 25-30 people!

-From a first terrifying trip out of the closet (whether dressed or in drab) to post-op normality, to partners of trans folk, this group has someone who understands your situation.
+From a first terrifying trip out of the closet (whether dressed or in drab) to post surgery, to partners of trans folk, this group has someone who understands your situation.
 We have been pleased to see partners and supportive friends and it has also been great to see a growing group of gender diverse people of all ages and from all walks of life, coming together through the commonality of gender and the diversity of the spectrum.